A 2025 Guide to Teaching English in China

 It is difficult to disagree with your manager if they make illogical and unnecessary requests.

-Take it in stride and move with the wind.
+Please take it in stride and move with the wind.
 Cultural differences and habits also play a crucial role.

 Educators are provided with complimentary housing as part of their contracts.
 But, if you leave the job or are fired, they will revoke all your privileges.